OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/usage-guide.md

     - You will be prompted to log in to your Microsoft account.
     - Log in using your credentials to access the Transcript Summarization Portal.
 4. **Upload Your Transcript**
     - Click the `+ Choose File` button to upload your transcript.
-Supported file types are .vtt and .txt.
+Supported file types are `.vtt` and `.txt`.
-    - The uploaded raw transcripts will be stored locally in the uploads folder.
+    - The uploaded raw transcripts will be stored locally in the path specified in `.env` file.
+    - Default storage folder: `osm-transcript-summarizer/apps/api/uploads`
 5. **Process the Transcript**
-    - Click on `Summarize Me` button to process your transcript.
+    - Click on the `Summarize Me` button to process your transcript.
-    - You can monitor the [job status](#5-job-status-information) for the summarization process.
+    - You can monitor the **[job status](#5-job-status-information)** for the summarization process.
     - You can also view a list of summaries created during your session.
 6. **Download the Summary**
-    - Once the process is successful, you will receive a link to download the summary as a markdown file.
+    - Once the process is successful, click the `Download` button to download the summary as a markdown file.

 ## 4. Using the API